What Truly Matters in Trajectory Prediction for Autonomous Driving?: Experimental Setup

 \subsection{Planners}

 An ideal planner should: \indexing{1} be able to handle state and action uncertainty; \indexing{2} take into account multiple factors of driving performance, such as safety (collision avoidance), efficiency (timely goal achievement), and comfort (smooth driving); \indexing{3} be aware of interactions with other agents; and \indexing{4} supports real-time execution.
-We select two motion planners based on these criteria: a simplistic planner that only meets \indexing{2} and \indexing{4}, and a sophisticated planner that satisfies all of \indexing{1} - \indexing{4}.
-This allows us to draw general conclusions and obtain planner-agnostic results.
+We select two realistic planners based on these criteria: a simplistic planner that only meets \indexing{2} and \indexing{4}, and a sophisticated planner that satisfies all of \indexing{1} - \indexing{4}.
+This allows us to draw planner-agnostic conclusions.

 \shortpara{RVO.} The RVO planner~\cite{van_den_berg_reciprocal_2008} is a simplistic planner that solves the optimization problem in the velocity space under collision avoidance constraints.
-The planner uses motion predictions to find the future trajectories of other agents and avoid possible collisions with the deterministic motions, thus does not consider the state and action uncertainty.
+The planner uses motion predictions to avoid possible collisions with the deterministic motions, and thus does not consider the state and action uncertainty.
 As the RVO planner does not maintain states between consecutive timesteps, it also cannot optimize its planning with respect to interactions with other agents.
-The objective function of the RVO planner involves safety and efficiency within a short time window, and the RVO planner executes in real-time.
+The objective function of the RVO planner involves safety and efficiency within a short time window, and the RVO planner executes in real time.

-\shortpara{DESPOT.} The DESPOT planner~\cite{somani_despot_2013} is a state-of-the-art belief-space planning algorithm that can address uncertainties near-optimally.
-Given a reference path, the planner controls the longitudinal acceleration of the ego-agent through an action space that comprises three modes: \{\emph{Accelerate, Decelerate, Maintain}\}.
+\shortpara{DESPOT.} The DESPOT planner~\cite{somani_despot_2013} is a state-of-the-art belief-space planning algorithm that address uncertainties near-optimally.
 To account for stochastic states and actions, we adopt the bicycle model, a kinematic model with two degrees of freedom, and introduce Gaussian noise to the displacement.
-DESPOT considers the system state \state{} and the ego-agent's action $a \in \mathcal{A}$ to predict the future states of other agents, excluding the context information $C$.
-This allows it to consider the interactions with other agents.
-Moreover, DESPOT can efficiently execute with real-time prediction models, and its objective function incorporates safety, efficiency, and comfort metrics, making it an ideal algorithm for planning in complex and dynamic environments.
+DESPOT considers the system state, context information, and the ego-agent's action to predict the future states of exo-agents.
+This allows it to consider the interaction between agents.
+Moreover, the objective function of DESPOT incorporates safety, efficiency, and comfort metrics, making it an ideal algorithm for planning in complex and dynamic environments.